Xola-lab/oibsip_taskno/README.md

 SRC="1 - House Price Prediction (Files)/5 - CORRELATION CHECK - RESULT.jpg"
 </p>

+Although the correlation had a relatively weak linear relationship (less than 0.6), the changes in these features are not strongly reflected in the changes in Price.
+This correlation does not precisely capture all the relationships, and there are meaningful connections that are not exactly linear.
+For example, in the real estate world, one may find that houses with more bedrooms normally have high prices -- this is the same with the rest of the features.

 ### Model Training
 This process involved splitting the data into a Training and a Test Set, creating a Regressor, and fitting the model:
 ```